-I sat down with our team to discuss the vision for MyPass Global in 2019 & the role we want to play in the resources industry.
-Here’s how the conversation went, as captured by our Marketing Assistant, Harry Morton.
+Harry Morton, the Marketing Assistant for MyPass® Global, sat down with Matt Smith, Managing Director for MyPass® Global, to discuss the vision for MyPass® Global in 2019 and the role we want to play in the resources industry.
+Here’s how the conversation went.

 What are the steps we need to take to get there?

 Well, we need to build a product that people love.
 This means continuing to evolve the product we already have to keep it at the forefront of the industry.
 You can expect more announcements about this in the coming months.